Posts

 Motion Filed to Vacate Speech Restrictions on Reckless Ben

-CereBel Legal Intelligence Founder Moves to Intervene in LEGO Retailer Case to Protect Public Access to Gagged YouTube Documentary Motion seeks removal or narrowing of court-ordered speech ban affecting popular YouTube creator Reckless Ben NEW YORK, JUNE 12, 2026 .
-AI-startup CereBel Legal Intelligence today announced that its founder filed a motion seeking limited intervention in the wild legal controversy brewing between LEGO reseller Bricks & Minifigs and guerilla journalist Reckless Ben Schneider which has been sensationalized on YouTube and other social media platforms.
-Ben Schneider, publishing as " Reckless Ben ", appeared poised to release the third installment of a popular three part video series documenting his team's raucous efforts to recover a prized Star Wars LEGO collection— efforts that reseller alleges involved unlawful conduct -- when a Temporary Restraining Order was suddenly served on him by email.
-As Schneider explains in a "farewell"...
+CereBel Legal Intelligence Founder Moves to Intervene in LEGO Retailer Case to Protect Public Access to Gagged YouTube Documentary Motion seeks removal or narrowing of court-ordered speech ban affecting popular YouTube creator Reckless Ben UPDATE JULY 1: Notice of Changed Circumstance and Narrowed Requested Relief .
+UPDATE JUNE 30: Explanation of Federal Removal .
+UPDATE JUNE 29: Motion to Intervene is Refiled in Federal Court .
+UPDATE JUNE 27: Explanatory Reply to Opposition to Narrow Motion .
+JUNE 11, 2026.
+UPDATED JULY 1 .
+CereBel Legal Intelligence founder filed a motion seeking limited intervention in the wild legal controversy brewing between LEGO reseller Bricks & Minifigs and guerilla video journalist Reckless Ben Schneider which has been sensationalized on YouTube and other social media platforms.
+Ben Schneider, publishing as " Reckless Ben ", appeared poised to release the third installment of a popular three part video series documenting his team's rau...

 CereBel Files an Amicus Letter Brief in USA v Cohen to Assist Court's Consideration of Sanctions for Miscommunicated Citatons